Lenox, New York

 Lenox is a town in Madison County, New York, United States.
-The population was 9,112 as of the 2010 census.
+The population was 8,768 as of the 2020 census.

-The Town of Lenox is on the county's northern border.
-It is west of the City of Oneida.
+The town is on the county's northern border and is west of the city of Oneida.
+The International Boxing Hall of Fame is in the town.

 History

-The first settlement began circa 1792.
-The town was formed in 1809 from the Town of Sullivan.
+The town was formed on March 3, 1809, from the town of Sullivan.
+5000 acres of the town's land was later partitioned off to form the town of Stockbridge.

 Some novels of Walter D. Edmonds characterize life in the area at the time of the Erie Canal construction.